ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/014-adjusting-sound-levels.md

 When [an iOS device is connected](../003-camera-mode/#broadcasting-your-ios-devices-screen), Ecamm Live will automatically add it as a second audio device.
 You will also see a checkbox and popup menu to configure audio play-through for the iOS device.
 This will allow you to hear sound from the iOS device on your Mac's speakers or a headset.

+### Capturing System Audio

+If <samp>Broadcast System Audio</samp> is turned on in the [Audio preferences](../018-other-options/#audio-preferences), you will see system sound levels shown in this window, including a popup menu to select which Mac application's audio should be captured.
+(Note that this menu is only available when using macOS 14.4 or newer.)

 ### Mapping Audio Channels for Stereo

 Ecamm Live will automatically broadcast System Audio and movie playback audio in stereo.
 Audio from a connected microphone or mixer works a bit differently.